Opening Statement

 VIII.
 Socialism and the Limits of “Oppression” Framing

-A further disagreement concerns how socialism itself is defined.
+A central disagreement concerns how socialism itself is defined.

 In contemporary discourse, socialism is often reframed primarily as an “anti-oppression” project.
 In its broadest sense, opposition to oppression can be shared across liberal and socialist traditions.
-However, socialism historically emerged as a structural analysis of class, production, and the social organisation of labour — not as a generalised moral vocabulary of individual harm.
+However, socialism historically emerged as a structural analysis of class, production, and the organisation of labour, not as a generalised moral vocabulary of individual harm.

-The category “oppression” has become too elastic to function as a precise analytical tool.
+The problem is that the category “oppression” has become too elastic to function as a precise analytical tool.
 Not all experiences of constraint are socially oppressive in the structural sense.
 A serial killer may experience imprisonment as oppressive at the level of individual preference, but such imprisonment is not oppression in a structural or class-analytic sense.
-Without analytic discipline, “oppression” risks collapsing into any instance of subjective dissatisfaction or social friction.
+Without analytic discipline, “oppression” risks collapsing into any instance of subjective dissatisfaction or social friction, which removes its ability to discriminate between fundamentally different kinds of constraint.

 As the trans debate has evolved, much activist argument has increasingly centred lived experience and self-identification as justificatory grounds for linguistic and institutional revision.
 Even when framed as socially mediated, the ultimate authority often rests on internal identity claims.
-This re-grounds language in the individual rather than in material social relations.
+This re-grounds language in the individual rather than in material social relations, shifting the basis of explanation from structured reproduction to subjective declaration.

 That move represents a shift from structural material analysis toward a liberal philosophy of language and recognition.
-It prioritises individual self-description as authoritative for category definition.
+It prioritises individual self-description as authoritative for category definition, rather than treating categories as historically generated structures that must be justified by their explanatory and predictive role within social reproduction.

 Anti-oppression claims may motivate moral concern, but under CFMO they do not by themselves license ontological or institutional re-grounding without discriminating structural consequences.